 Even once the court has entered its custody orders in your case, circumstances can change.
 These orders are meant to be permanent, but the court recognizes that parents can have job or schedule changes.
 There can also be changes with extended family members and other factors that impact the viability and practicality of the custody orders.
 Because of this, parents can petition the court in some circumstances to change the custody orders.
 If you think you have reason to seek a custody order modification, meet with experienced child custody lawyers near you as soon as possible.

-If you are looking for knowledgeable child custody lawyers near you, contact the Delaney Heckman today.
+If you are looking for knowledgeable child custody lawyers near you, contact Andrea Heckman Law today.
 We can help you understand Illinois child custody laws and your options in this crucial matter.